Required Filings and Due Dates

 For electronic forms, the EDD uses the date they are completed and transmitted to decide if it is on time.
 For paper forms, they use the postmark date.
 When the due date falls on a Saturday, Sunday, or legal holiday, the next business day is considered the last timely date.
 Penalty and interest will be charged on late reports.
 For due dates, visit the Payroll Tax Calendar.

 If you paid no wages during a quarter, you are still considered an employer and required to file the DE 9 and the DE 9C.
-Using e-Services for Business, select No Payroll to Report, then submit for both reports.
-If you do not expect to pay wages within the next year, you can notify the EDD by writing to us or in e-Services for Business by selecting Close My Account from the I Want to menu.
+Using e-Services for Business, select No to the question "Do you have payroll to report?" then complete your declaration and submit each report.
+If you do not expect to pay wages within the next year, you can notify the EDD by writing to us or in e-Services for Business by selecting Close Account from the Account Management panel.
 We will send you a letter confirming that your account is inactive.

 If the DE 9C is not submitted on time, the EDD will issue a written demand for the report.
 If the DE 9C is not submitted within 15 days of the demand date, we will charge a penalty of $20 for each unreported employee, plus interest, unless there is good cause for the delay.
 We will also charge a penalty of $20 for each employee, plus interest, if an employer fails to report by magnetic media when required, unless there is good cause.
 For information on good cause, refer to Information Sheet: Waiver of Penalty Policy (DE 231J) (PDF).